roob-p/GamepadToKeyboard/README.md

   - VibrateButton2.LeftMotorStrength = 50
   - VibrateButton2.SingleDuration    = 300
 - If a property is not set, the corresponding global value is used.
-- You can also define "modifier" buttons: the vibration only starts when this button is pressed together with a VibrateButton, e.g.:
+- You can also define `Modifier` buttons: the vibration only starts when this button is pressed together with a VibrateButton, e.g.:
   - VibrateButton3                   = X
   - VibrateButton3.Modifier          = LB
 - Common properties available: